What Does Tax Deferral on ESOPs Mean for a Startup?

 According to the Official Gazette by the Central Government, the startup holds a certificate of eligibility from the Inter-Ministerial Board of Certification.
 This strategy intends to attract and retain talented employees.

-It is a big relief for employees even though the benefits last till the employee switches jobs.
-The step is to ease the rigidity since there were no cash benefits; rather, the employee had to pay additional taxes at the time of pay-out.
+It is a big relief for employees even though the benefits last until they switch jobs.
+The step is to ease the rigidity since there were no cash benefits; rather, the employee had to pay additional taxes.

 The current step of tax deferral on ESOPs is a positive initiative by the Indian government that aims to boost entrepreneurship and the start-up ecosystem by attracting new talent and avoiding employee liquidity issues.